jonmholt/jonmholt.github.io/_posts/2009-06-03-agile-is-like-teenage-sex-don-tell-your.md

 ---
-title: 'Agile is like teenage sex: don't tell your parents'
+title: "Agile is like teenage sex: don't tell your parents"
 date: 2009-06-03 00:00:00
 tags: development
 layout: post